Frequently Asked Questions

 What is the NISOA Referee Training Camp?

 The camp is a 4 day residential training program that provides classroom instruction, field demonstrations, physical fitness training, officiating games with immediate feedback from clinicians and assessors.
-The camp is held annually at Elizabethtown College, Elizabethtown, PA.
-Tuition is currently $500 with a variety of scholarships available.
+The Camp will not be held in 2019.
+The NISOA Executive Board will review the camp structure and viability annually.

 NISOA is a volunteer organization with three, part-time employee positions.
 Elected and appointed staff volunteer their time.
 They are reimbursed for travel, transportation, and lodging related costs.